murrayrl/motionpose/README.md

 4. **Clone MotionPose**

-      Now you want to clone the MotionPose project to your own local machine.
+      Now you want to clone the MotionPose project to your local machine.

       Open up VS Code and go to source control.
 If git is properly installed, you will be able to connect your GitHub with VS Code.
 ![Go to Source (1)](https://github.com/michael01890/motionpose/assets/124008592/fe4911bf-d3eb-457c-8d07-74161387c6b0)

 ![Go to Source (3)](https://github.com/michael01890/motionpose/assets/124008592/149778e5-9dc8-4012-b43b-71d7886de31b)